 Amaranth grain is particularly high in lysine, an amino acid found in low quantities in other grains.
 Lysine is important for proper growth, and it plays an essential role in the production of carnitine, a nutrient responsible for converting fatty acids into energy and helping lower cholesterol.
 Athletes sometimes use lysine as a protein supplement because it increases energy and stimulates muscle growth.
 If you are looking to lose weight but you feel too sluggish to exercise as much as you’d like, try adding amaranth to your diet.

 Amaranth Nutrition Facts

 Amaranth is a great source of protein, fiber, manganese, magnesium, phosphorus and iron.
-It will keep your digestive system regulated, build your strength, and reduce the risk of fracture or broken bones.
+It helps keep your digestive system regulated, build your strength, and reduce the risk of fracture or broken bones.

-One cup of cooked amaranth grain has about: (1)
+According to the USDA, one cup (approximately 246 grams) of cooked amaranth grain has about: